RosarioManny/The-Enchanted-Pendant/Markdown-README-Ideas/README.md

 - Player should be able pick-up items **(JS: Objects)**.
 - They should should have an inventory. **(JS: Array)**
   - Should have an icon/button to click.
-  - What items they have collected
+  - What items/choices they have collected
   - Items will determine the ending the player gets.

 ### PsuedoCode